starnight/MicroHttpServer/README.md

 It is a really simple HTTP server for prototyping.

+One of the major purpose is that it can be ported on an embedded system (including micro controller unit level).

 For writing Micro HTTP Server, the developer has studied [eserv](https://code.google.com/p/eserv/source/browse/) and [Tiny HTTPd](http://tinyhttpd.cvs.sourceforge.net/viewvc/tinyhttpd/tinyhttpd/).

 ## Demo